EndlessSora/DeeperForensics-1.0/README.md

 ![comparison](supports/comparison.png)

 ## Updates
+- [05/2020] The [perturbation codes](./perturbation) of DeeperForensics-1.0 are **released**.

+- [05/2020] The [dataset](./dataset) of DeeperForensics-1.0 is **released**.

 - [02/2020] The [paper](https://arxiv.org/abs/2001.03024) of DeeperForensics-1.0 is accepted by **CVPR 2020**.

+## Dataset
+DeeperForensics-1.0 dataset has been made **publicly available** for non-commercial research purposes.
+Please visit the [dataset download and document page](./dataset) for more details.

+We plan to host a challenge, [**DeeperForensics Challenge**](https://sense-human.github.io/), based on DeeperForensics-1.0 dataset.
+Thus, the hidden test set will not be released.
+Looking forward to your participation!

+## Code
+The code to implement the diverse perturbations in our dataset has been **released**.
+Please see the [perturbation implementation](./perturbation) for more details.

-## Overview
+## Summary
 ### Data Collection
-We invited 100 paid actors from 26 countries to record the source videos.
+We invite 100 paid actors from 26 countries to record the source videos.
 Our high-quality collected data vary in identities, poses, expressions, emotions, lighting conditions, and 3DMM blendshapes.
 <p align="center">
   <img height="320" src="supports/source.gif">
 </p>